 2018/19 Victorian Committee (Nominations)

 On 12/05/18 the following committee positions were confirmed at the Sustainable Australia (VIC) AGM:

 Reade Smith is a former Senior Constable with the Victoria Police, having been stationed at a number of Police Stations including 4.5 years at Frankston.
 He retired from The Victoria Police to manage a Frankston based youth leadership and empowerment program called Youth At Risk.

 Reade has 12 years local government experience as a former Shire Councillor with Mornington Peninsula Shire Council from 2000 to 2012 and was Mayor in 2005.
-He is concerned by climate change and environment issues and as a result represented the Mornington Peninsula shire as a Director of the UNESCO Western Port Biosphere.
+He is concerned about climate change and environmental issues and as a result represented the Mornington Peninsula shire as a Director of the UNESCO Western Port Biosphere.
 Reade represented the Mornington Peninsula shire on the Inter Council Aboriginal Consultative Committee for 4 years.